🇱🇮 Liechtenstein · FMA · TVTG / TT Act

 Estimated Year 1 Total (excl. capital)Setup, regulatory, office, professionalCHF 50,000–130,000

-Liechtenstein Crypto License — Common Questions
+Liechtenstein Crypto Licence — Common Questions

-The TVTG (Token- und VT-Dienstleister-Gesetz, or Token and TT Service Provider Act) is Liechtenstein's comprehensive blockchain law, in force since January 2020.
+The TVTG (Token- und VT-Dienstleister-Gesetz, or Token and TT Service Provider Act) is Liechtenstein's complete blockchain law, in force since January 2020.
 It regulates Token Issuers and TT Service Providers (including exchanges, custodians, and advisors) under FMA supervision.
 Liechtenstein was among the first jurisdictions globally to create a dedicated blockchain legal framework.

 Liechtenstein is an EEA (European Economic Area) member but not an EU member.
 EEA membership provides access to EU single market financial services passporting for some regulated activities.
-For MiCA specifically, Liechtenstein is implementing MiCA as an EEA state, and a Liechtenstein CASP authorization will provide EEA passporting rights across all 31 EEA states.
+For MiCA specifically, Liechtenstein is implementing MiCA as an EEA state, and a Liechtenstein CASP authorisation will provide EEA passporting rights across all 31 EEA states.

 Liechtenstein has a flat 12.5% corporate income tax rate, one of the lowest in Europe.
 There is no capital gains tax for companies in most cases, and no withholding tax on dividends paid to foreign shareholders.
 Combined with the EEA passport, this makes Liechtenstein highly competitive.